alexriegler/Create-with-Code-Live-Summer-2020/Prototype 2/README.md

 To work with this project, you can follow the instructions on the [main README.md](../README.md#how-to-work-with-the-unity-projects).

 ## Features
-* Cycle camera views
-* Rear view
-* Split screen, local multiplayer
-* Menu
+* Mouse controlled movement
-* Winning player celebration animations
+* Constrained movement within the viewport
+* Animals spawn outside of the viewport
-* Speedometer UI display
+* Player health and score UI
-* Respawning
-* Countdown timer
-* Credits
+* Game over screen
+* Increasing difficulty over time

 ## To-do List
 * Procedurally generated road & obstacles